stakeconomy/solanamonitoring/README.md

 # Solana Validator Monitoring Tool
-## Complete Solana Validator Monitoring solution to be used with Telegraf / Grafana / InfluxDB.

 *This post is Part 1 of a 3-part series about setting up proper monitoring on your Solana Validator.*